Operation Market Garden: Further fighting, 26–28 September

 Hitler ordered the Nijmegen bridges to be destroyed, in the hope that supplies and reinforcements to the Allies would be hampered, and to enable a German counterattack to retake the bridgehead.
 Various attempts at destroying both bridges proved a costly failure, particularly to the Luftwaffe, who launched many sorties – in one day forty-six fighters were lost to the RAF and anti-aircraft fire.
 Nevertheless, an attempt by three groups of four German Marine Einsatzkommandos (frogmen) set off from 10 km upstream from the Nijmegen bridges to place explosives under them.
 The frogmen then used the river current in an attempt to return to their lines.
 The operation was a partial success − the railway bridge was blown up, a span managed to break away from a section and fell into the river, making it totally unusable, but the road bridge was only slightly damaged because the mine had been badly placed.
 Of the twelve men, three were killed, seven were captured, and two managed to return to their lines.
-The bridges however were repaired albeit temporarily - Royal Engineers were able to span a Bailey bridge both over the railway bridge and the damaged section of the road bridge.
+The bridges however were repaired albeit temporarily – Royal Engineers were able to span a prefabricated Bailey bridge both over the railway bridge and the damaged section of the road bridge.

 Casualties

 XXX Corps suffered fewer than 1,500 casualties, which stands in stark contrast to the 8,000 casualties suffered by the 1st Airborne Division.
 On several occasions, units of the flanking British Corps made contact with paratroopers before units of XXX Corps, and fought on to support them until the end of the operation.
-The higher toll by the 101st Airborne Division reflects the reality that aside from contending with the local German defenders, they also had to combat German troops retreating from the XXX Corps advance.
+The higher toll by the 101st Airborne Division reflects the reality that in addition to contending with the local German defenders, they also had to combat German troops retreating from the XXX Corps advance.

 German casualties are harder to determine, due to incomplete records.
 Rundstedt provided an official figure of 3,300, but this has been challenged by historians.
 Conservative estimates range from 6,400 to 8,000 killed and wounded.
 Kershaw listed the German order of battle, with between 6,315 and 8,925 casualties.
 In A Bridge Too Far, Cornelius Ryan estimated 7,500 to 10,000 additional casualties to those provided by Rundstedt, for a final total of 10,800–13,300 losses.
 A contemporary paper by the 21st Army Group claimed that 16,000 German prisoners were taken during the course of Operation Market Garden.
 The report also claimed the destruction of 159 German aircraft, and 30 tanks or self-propelled guns during the operation.